gantry/docs/pages/02.gantry4/05.tutorials/10.wordpress-wpml/docs.md

 Some of the strings in Gantry Widgets won't translate.
 For example, the Gantry Login Form widget.

-This happens because some of the widgets (which aren't being overriden at the theme level) are being loaded from the **Gantry Framework** core and injected into the theme on the fly.
+This happens because some of the widgets (which aren't being overridden at the theme level) are being loaded from the **Gantry Framework** core and injected into the theme on the fly.
 Because of this, WPML is treating strings found in such widgets as strings that belong to the plugin and not theme itself.
 Because of this, they aren't being loaded properly in the frontend.
 In the case of the default **Gantry** theme, some examples would be **Gantry Login Form**, **Gantry Font Sizer**, and **Gantry Overrides Map**.

 This isn't a big issue as we can solve this by following a few short steps.
-Firstly, please navigate to the WP administration dashboard and then to **WPML > String Translation** and scroll down to the `Auto Register Strings for Translation` section.
+Firstly, please navigate to the WP administration dashboard and then to **WPML → String Translation** and scroll down to the `Auto Register Strings for Translation` section.

 In that section, please select **Auto-register strings always** and hit **Apply**.